HugsDaniel/rails-templates/README.md

 ## Minimal

-Get a minimal rails app ready to be deployed on Heroku with code quality analysis gems and basic configuration.
+Get a minimal rails with code quality, vulnerability checks and basic configuration for setup and local dev.

 ```bash
 rails new \